-Cisco Unity Connection stores message content as files on the Unity Connection server, and stores information about the messages in a database.
+Cisco Unity Connection stores message content as files on the Connection server, and stores information about the messages in a database.

-Depending on the number of Unity Connection users, the number and duration of messages they receive, and the settings that you specify for the message aging policy and for quotas, it may be possible for the hard disk on which messages and greetings are stored to fill up.
-This would cause Unity Connection to stop functioning.
+Depending on the number of Connection users, the number and duration of messages they receive, and the settings that you specify for the message aging policy and for quotas, it may be possible for the hard disk on which messages and greetings are stored to fill up.
+This would cause Connection to stop functioning.
 As the hard disk approaches maximum capacity, you may also encounter unexpected behavior.

 On the Disk Capacity page (System Settings > Advanced > Disk Capacity in Cisco Unity Connection Administration), you can specify a maximum capacity for the hard disk on which messages and greetings are stored.
-When the hard disk fills to the specified percentage limit, neither Unity Connection users nor outside callers are allowed to leave voice messages.
-Unity Connection also logs an error, which can be viewed on the Tools > SysLog Viewer page in the Real-Time Monitoring Tool.
+When the hard disk fills to the specified percentage limit, neither Connection users nor outside callers are allowed to leave voice messages.
+Connection also logs an error, which can be viewed on the Tools > SysLog Viewer page in the Real-Time Monitoring Tool.
 Note that you can still send a broadcast message even when the hard disk exceeds the specified limit.

 We recommend that you specify a value no greater than 95 percent.
-If you change the disk-capacity setting, use Cisco Unity Connection Serviceability to restart the Unity Connection Message Transfer Agent service.
+If you change the disk-capacity setting, use Cisco Unity Connection Serviceability to restart the Connection Message Transfer Agent service.

-If the hard disk exceeds the value that you specify, instruct Unity Connection users to immediately delete unneeded voice messages.
+If the hard disk exceeds the value that you specify, instruct Connection users to immediately delete unneeded voice messages.
 In addition, to prevent a recurrence, you may want to reevaluate message-aging policy and mailbox quotas.
-For more information, see the "Controlling the Size of Mailboxes in Cisco Unity Connection 10.x" chapter.
+For more information, see the "Controlling the Size of Mailboxes" chapter.

-For ways to prevent users from saving messages as WAV files to their hard drives or other locations outside of the Unity Connection server, see the "Securing User Messages in Cisco Unity Connection 10.x" chapter of the Security Guide for Cisco Unity Connection Release 10.x, at http://www.cisco.com/en/US/docs/voice\ip\comm/connection/10x/security/guide/10xcucsecx.html.
+For ways to prevent users from saving messages as WAV files to their hard drives or other locations outside of the Connection server, see the "Securing User Messages: Controlling Access and Distribution" chapter.